helrond/quon/drive.md

 ---
 title: Drive
-layout: property
+layout: node
-categories: property
+categories: statistics
+description: Attempt to score where quaffle is released within 3 feet of the hoops
+expected_type: Boolean
 ---

-Attempt to score where quaffle is released within 3 feet of the hoops

-## Expected Type

-*   hasType boolean